openshift/enhancements/enhancements/installer/compact-plus-worker.md

 ## Proposal

-- Set the `InfrastructureTopology` to have the same value as the `ControlPlaneTopology` when the number of workers is 1, instead of setting its value to `SingleReplica` as it's done today.
+- Set the `infrastructureTopology` to have the same value as the `controlPlaneTopology` when the number of workers is 1, instead of setting its value to `SingleReplica` as it's done today.

 - Set masters as schedulable when workers are less or equal to 1.
 Today,